matthewKeville/flummox/docs/game-design.md

 ## Game mode difficulties

-Some game modes make using a certain interface challenging.
+Some game modes make using a common interface challenging.

 > Wildcard game modes are path agnostic